 University of South Florida

-Parul joined the lab in 2022 as a Post-Doctoral Researcher.
-She earned her Ph.D in Cancer Biology from King George's Medical University.
-She previously earned her M.S. in Biotechnology from Mody University of Science and Technology and her B.S. in Biology from Dayanand Girl's P.G.
-College.
-Parul is currently studying murine nitric oxide models for melanoma therapies.
+Vishanna joined the lab in 2023 as a Research Associate.
+She earned her M.S. in Biotechnology from the University of South Florida.
+She previously earned her B.S. in Microbiology and Biotechnology from the University of the West Indies.
+Vishanna is currently studying murine nitric oxide models for melanoma therapies.

 Alejandra joined the lab in 2023 as a Research Associate.
 She earned her B.S. in Biomedical Science from the University of South Florida.
 Alejandra is currently studying nitric oxide within immune cell phenotypes that contribute to immune therapy resistance.